1989–90 in English football: Diary of the season

 1 September 1989 – John Aldridge agrees to leave Liverpool after nearly three years to join Real Sociedad of Spain for £750,000.

 6 September 1989 – England draw 0–0 against Sweden in their fifth World Cup qualifier at Wembley.

 9 September 1989 – Millwall beat Coventry City 4–1 at The Den to go top of the First Division in only their second season in the top flight.
-Manchester United lose for third successive game, going down 3-2 to Everton at Goodison Park.
-An eight-goal thriller at Carrow Road sees Norwich and Southampton draw 4-4.
-In the Second Division, there are a total of nine goals at Bramall Lane as Sheffield United beat Brighton 5-4 to go top of the table.
+Manchester United lose for third successive game, going down 3–2 to Everton at Goodison Park.
+An eight-goal thriller at Carrow Road sees Norwich City and Southampton draw 4–4.
+In the Second Division, there are nine goals at Bramall Lane as Sheffield United beat Brighton 5–4 to go top of the table.

-12 September 1989 – Liverpool defeat Crystal Palace 9–0, with eight different players scoring, including John Aldridge, in his last appearance for the club.
+12 September 1989 – Liverpool defeat Crystal Palace 9–0, with eight different players scoring, including John Aldridge in his last appearance for the club.

 14 September 1989 – Manchester United sign midfielder Paul Ince from West Ham United for £1 million.

 15 September 1989 – Queens Park Rangers pay £175,000 for Oxford United defender David Bardsley, with striker Mark Stein moving to the Manor Ground in exchange.

 16 September 1989 – Ten Swansea City fans receive 16–month prison sentences in Athens after being convicted of fighting with Panathinaikos fans after a European Cup Winners' Cup tie.
-Mark Hughes scores the season's first hat-trick in the First Division as Manchester United beat Millwall 5-1 at Old Trafford.
-Everton go top of the First Division with a 1-0 win over Charlton at Selhurst Park.
+Mark Hughes scores the season's first hat-trick in the First Division as Manchester United beat Millwall 5–1 at Old Trafford.
+Everton go top of the First Division with a 1–0 win over Charlton at Selhurst Park.

 18 September 1989 – Manchester United sign winger Danny Wallace from Southampton for £1.2 million.

 23 September 1989 – Manchester City thrash neighbours United 5–1 in the first Manchester derby since the 1986–87 season.
 Liverpool win 3–1 at Goodison Park in the Merseyside derby, with Ian Rush scoring twice.
-In the race to get into the First Division, Sheffield United are top of the Second Division and looking good bets for a second successive promotion, with Blackburn Rovers second in the table and level on points with Newcastle United.
+Sheffield United are top of the Second Division, with Blackburn Rovers second, level on points with Newcastle United.
 Sunderland, Leeds United and Brighton & Hove Albion complete the top six.
-Leicester City, often among the pre–season promotion favourites for the last three seasons, prop up the Second Division table sparking fears that they could be relegated to the Third Division for the first time in their history.
+Leicester City, often among the pre–season promotion favourites for the last three seasons, prop up the table and are in danger of relegation to the Third Division for the first time in their history.

 30 September 1989 – Liverpool and Chelsea are level on points at the top of the First Division at the end of the month.
 Sheffield Wednesday, Charlton Athletic and Manchester United languish in the relegation zone.

 2 October 1989 – Cyril Knowles, the former Tottenham Hotspur and England left–back, resigns as manager of Torquay United.

 3 October 1989 – Dave Smith, the former Plymouth Argyle and Dundee F.C. manager, is appointed manager of Torquay United.